How Zerto Works

 One simple, scalable solution saves you time and resources while making it easier and faster to manage workloads at scale

 Integrate with other solutions, customize and streamline operations with rich set of Swagger-based RESTful APIs and PowerShell cmdlets.

 Complete visibility and insights across multi-site and multi-cloud environments, plus predictive modeling—all at no additional cost.

 ZVM: Zerto Virtual Manager

 ZVM manages everything needed for the replication between the production and recovery sites, except for the actual replication of data.

 VRA: Virtual Replication Manager

 This appliance manages the replication of data from protected entities to its local and/or remote target where it stores the data in the journal.

 VPGs: Virtual Protection Groups

 PGS allow consistent recovery of an entire application, and all its dependencies, to a consistent point in time, even if the VMs reside on disparate datastores or hosts.

 The journal stores all changes for a user-defined period, up to 30 days, and allows you to recover to any point in time within that journal using recovery points that are only separated by 5-10 seconds.

 Zerto Components in a DR architecture within a virtualized environment

 Example: Disaster Recovery

-The disaster reference architecture depicted in figure 1 shows a set of proven practices for setting up the platform where a single remote target is being used as the recovery site.
+The disaster reference architecture depicted in the figure on the right shows a set of proven practices for setting Zerto up where a single remote target is being used as the recovery site.

 Protected VMs are grouped in VPGs with consistency across all the VMs within each VPG.
 A remote journal is configured on the remote target side and used for short-term recovery scenarios where recovery granularity of just seconds can be achieved.
 The recommend journal history period for this journal is 8 days as this will cover most recovery scenarios.
 All changes on the protected VMs are then kept for 8 days before being promoted to the remote replica disk(s).